Treatment for Binge Eating Disorder

 Psychotherapy: This is a type of individual counseling that focuses on changing the thinking (cognitive therapy) and behavior (behavioral therapy) of a person with an eating disorder.
 Treatment includes practical techniques for developing healthy attitudes toward food and weight, as well as approaches for changing the way the person responds to difficult situations.

 : Certain antidepressant medications, called selective serotonin reuptake inhibitors (SSRIs such as Prozac and Paxil), might be used to help control anxiety and depression associated with an eating disorder.
-The antiseizure drug Topamax may reduce binge eating episodes, but side effects can be serious.
+The antiseizure drug Topamax may reduce binge eating episodes, but its side effects can include memory problems, tingling sensations in fingers and toes, trouble speaking, and sedation.

 counseling: This strategy is designed to help restore normal eating patterns, and to teach the importance of nutrition and a balanced diet.